Sea1375/Sea1375/README.md

 ### Hi there 👋

 Hi.
-I'm a senior Blockchain and Fullstack developer who likes to work with Blockchain(Bitcoin, Ethereum, Solidity, ERC20, ERC721, ERC1155), JavaScript/Typescript (React, Angular, Vue.js, Node, Nest), Python (Django, Flask), and so on.
+I'm a senior Blockchain and Fullstack developer who likes to work with Blockchain(Bitcoin, Ethereum, Solidity, ERC20, ERC721, ERC1155), JavaScript/Typescript (React, Angular, Vue.js, Node, Nest), Python (Django, Flask), PHP (Laravel, CodeIgniter), and so on.
 Since I've graduated the university, I’ve joined several companies and dev teams to build web and Defi apps.

 Nowadays I am passionate about blockchain technologies so that I'm mainly focusing on the Defi development stack.